CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This description has strong trigger term coverage and completeness with an explicit 'Triggers on' clause.
-However, it lacks specificity about concrete actions (what does 'tutor and builder' actually do?) and has moderate conflict risk due to generic blockchain development terms that could overlap with other skills.
+The description has strong trigger term coverage and good completeness with an explicit 'Triggers on' clause.
+However, it lacks specificity in describing concrete actions the skill performs (it says what it 'covers' but not what it actively does), and several of its trigger terms are generic enough to conflict with other blockchain development skills.

 Suggestions

-Replace 'tutor and builder' with specific concrete actions like 'Writes Solidity smart contracts, deploys to Monad testnet, scaffolds dApp projects, explains parallel EVM concepts'
+Replace 'covers' with specific concrete actions like 'Generates Solidity smart contracts, scaffolds dApps using Scaffold-Monad, deploys contracts to Monad testnet, and explains parallel execution EVM concepts.'

 DimensionReasoningScore